GeolocationCoordinates

 Link copied to clipboard

 The altitude read-only property of the GeolocationCoordinates interface is a double representing the altitude of the position in meters above the WGS84 ellipsoid (which defines the nominal sea level surface).
+This value is null if the implementation cannot provide this data.

 Link copied to clipboard

 The altitudeAccuracy read-only property of the GeolocationCoordinates interface is a strictly positive double representing the accuracy, with a 95% confidence level, of the altitude expressed in meters.
+This value is null if the implementation doesn't support measuring altitude.

 Link copied to clipboard